 Whisk the egg yolks with the rest of the sugar.

-Whisk the eggs whites until you have a firm texture, add it to the mascarpone mixture with gently movements, and add ½ grated lemon peels.
+Whisk the eggs whites until you have a firm texture, add it to the mascarpone mixture with gently movements, and add the grated peel of 1/2 lemon.

 Slice the rest of the strawberries.